oshablue/dacqman/README.md

 ### Revisions

+- **0.0.13** - alpha
+  - Working towards a release candidate but need to release a rickety version now
+  - Plugins architecture drafted - functional packaged, unpacked on Win with edge_native test wrappers and dlls
+  - Note the package.json npm install script now explicitly only rebuilds ftdi and serialport.
+Other modules seem not to need rebuild (yet).
+And rebuilding electron-edge-js is not yet unbroken but works as a native package so far on Win (edge_native) and minimally on Mac (test netcoreapp, dev only)
+  - hardwares.json integration for setting up and attempting auto-recognition (rudimentary) and applying settings for data format (needs further work, esp with additional USB-serial devices on the system)
+  - Updated UI ordering of controls for easier single-port hardware testing and in capture mode, sliders closer to the top for usability
+  - Pref for port pre-open delay (control)
+  - Change scripts for packaging to (a) package-packed-[os: win/mac/linux] (which packs everything but plugins via --asar.unpackDir=plugins) and (b) package-unpacked-[os: win/mac] (which doesn't pack)
+  - Windows: Now uses 2000000 baud rate on Windows (real rate) for RS104 eg since baud rate aliasing is no longer required for the FTDI driver 2.12.36.4 (7/5/2021)

+  - Tests - only plugin in plugin dir is dummy wrapper .js no data handling, no dll - test with no plugins for operation ok and custom set of parent/child wrappers, options file, and 4x dlls added (1 parent, 3 dependents) and check for functional with live RS104 data, packaged = exe + resources (Win) or .app (Macos), packed = --asar.unpackDir=plugins, unpacked = no asar for the app.
+After fresh rimraf node_modules and npm install only
+    - Windows 10 Pro - VS2017 Build Tools, VS2019, VS2022, VC++ Redist 2015 among others, USB over Ethernet remote
+      - dev (npm start): -/+ plugins: PASS/PASS
+      - packaged, unpacked: -/+ plugins: PASS/PASS
+      - packaged, packed:   -/+ plugins: FAIL/TODO - need to update path locating for require electron-edge-js for plugins dir at least
+    - Macos: OS X:  Catalina 10.15.7
+      - dev (npm start): -/+ plugins: PASS/PASS
+      - packaged, unpacked: -/+ plugins: PASS/PASS
+      - packaged, packed:   -/+ plugins: FAIL/TODO

 - **0.0.12** - alpha
   - Testing/demo integration with a 4-module add-on SPI multiplexer board showing basic commands
   - Added more comments about Windows (10) FTDI VCP baud rate aliasing.